Instability of rational and polynomial convexity: Proof of Theorem

-As observed in~\cite[\S 2.3]{Nem} (see also~\cite[\S 9.5]{For}), the isotopies in the preceding paragraph can be constructed by realising the surface in a neighbourhood of a simple arc as the graph of a complex valued function on a domain in~$\C$ and adding to it a suitably cut off solution of the equation $\frac{\p u}{\p\conj z}=\phi$ with the right hand side having arbitrarily small $L^p$-norm for any fixed $p>0$.
+To ensure that the modification in the preceding paragraph can be realised by a $C^\alpha$-small perturbation, we use the argument from the proof of the Eliashberg--Kharlamov theorem given in~\cite[\S 2.3]{Nem} and~\cite[\S 10.4]{For}.
+A~neighbourhood $U$ of $\gamma_1$ can be biholomorphically mapped onto a domain in $\C^2$ so that $T\cap U$ is taken to the graph of a function $f:A\to\C$ on an annulus~$A\subset\C$.
+(This follows by taking a diffeomorphism of $T\cap U$ onto a model totally real annulus and approximating it by a holomorphic map.)
+The required modifications are realised by adding to~$f$ a suitably cut off solution of the equation $\frac{\p u}{\p\conj z}=\phi$ with the right hand side having arbitrarily small $L^p$-norm for any fixed $p>0$.
 (More precisely, $\phi$ may be chosen uniformly bounded by a constant depending on the geometry and having arbitrarily thin support.)
-By a classical result (see e.g.~\cite[Theorem 4.3.13]{AIM}), the solution of this $\conj\p$-equation given by the Cauchy transform of $\phi$ will have $C^{1-\frac{2}{p}}$-norm bounded by a constant times the $L^p$-norm of~$\phi$ (cf.~\cite[p.~735]{Nem} and \cite[Lemma 9.5.3]{For}, where the $C^0$-version of the same estimate is used).
-Thus, we can ensure that our isotopies are arbitrarily $C^\alpha$-small for any fixed~$\alpha<1$ by taking $p$ large enough.
+By a classical result (see e.g.~\cite[Theorem 4.3.13]{AIM}), the Cauchy transform of $\phi$ is a solution of this $\conj\p$-equation and its $C^{1-\frac{2}{p}}$-norm is bounded by a constant times the $L^p$-norm of~$\phi$.
+(In~\cite[p.~735]{Nem} and \cite[Lemma 10.4.3]{For}, the $C^0$-version of the same estimate was used.)
+Thus, $u$ can be made $C^\alpha$-small for any fixed~$\alpha<1$ by taking $p$ large enough.

-\begin{rem} Note that the perturbed torus differs from $T$ only in a neighbourhood of the curve $\gamma_1$. \end{rem}
+It should now be clear from the construction that all our deformations are graphs of sections with respect to a common bundle structure on a neighbourhood of~$T$.

 \begin{rem} It was shown in~\cite{DRGI} that all Lagrangian 2-tori in $\C^2$ with the standard K\"ahler form are Lagrangian isotopic.
 So the space of rationally convex totally real 2-tori in $\C^2$ is in fact connected. \end{rem}